Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Preliminaries

 \subsubsection{Spin-weighted scalars and spin-weighted spherical operators}

 In this section, we consider the round sphere $\sph^2$ equipped with its volume element, written in coordinates $(\theta,\phi)\in(0,\pi)\times[0,2\pi)$ :

 Let $s$ be an integer.
 Note that in this work we only consider $s=\pm 2$.
-A spin $s$ scalar is a scalar function that has zero boost weight and proper spin weight, as defined by Geroch, Held and Penrose \cite{spin}.
-See \cite{sbierski} for a rigorous presentation of the spaces of spin-weighted scalars on the sphere $\sph^2$ and on the Kerr interior, and a proof that the Teukosky scalar obtained in the linearisation of a gravitational perturbation in the Newman-Penrose formalism is a spin-weighted scalar on spacetime.
+A spin $s$ scalar is a scalar function that has zero boost weight and proper spin weight, as defined by Geroch, Held and Penrose \cite{spin}. {Roughly speaking, a spin $+2$ (respectively spin $-2$) scalar is a the contraction $\alpha({\eta},{\eta})$ (respectively $\alpha(\overline{\eta},\overline{\eta})$) of a smooth symetric tensor $\alpha$ on $\mathbb{S}^2$, where $\eta=\partial_\theta+\frac{i}{\sin\theta}\partial_\phi$.} See \cite{sbierski} for a rigorous presentation of the spaces of spin-weighted scalars on the sphere $\sph^2$ and on the Kerr interior, and a proof that the Teukosky scalar obtained in the linearisation of a gravitational perturbation in the Newman-Penrose formalism is a spin-weighted scalar on spacetime.
 See also \cite{millet2} for a precise review of the geometric background of the Teukolsky equation.
 By 'spin-weighted operator' we mean an operator that takes a spin-weighted scalar into a spin-weighted scalar.
 Note that a spin $0$ scalar is a scalar function.

 In Kerr spacetime, the volume element induced on the topological spheres

 by the metric $\mathbf{g}_{a,M}$ is